 - Durham: Pride Durham's Virtual Pride Parade is scheduled for June 7, 2020 and can be viewed on Facebook Live.

 ONA is committed to fighting all forms of discrimination, including homophobia and transphobia.
 Every member has the right to equal opportunity and full participation in their workplace and in their union.
 Our Human Rights and Equity Team has prepared answers to a set of frequently asked questions around challenging homophobia and heterosexism in the workplace.

 Visit ONA's Human Rights & Equity webpage to learn about the work being done by our Human Rights & Equity Team, contact team members, and to access valuable resources.

-The Ontario Tourism Marketing Partnership (OTMPC) has posted an extensive list of Pride and LGBTQ events taking place across Ontario throughout the year.
+The Ontario Tourism Marketing Partnership (OTMPC) has posted an extensive list of Pride and LGBTQI2S events (and their 2020 virtual counterparts) taking place across Ontario throughout the year.

-Rainbow Health Ontario is working to improve access to LGBTQ friendly physical and mental health services in Ontario by providing education and training to providers, advocating for public policy change, sharing information and consulting with service providers and organizations.
+Rainbow Health Ontario is working to improve access to LGBTQI2S-friendly physical and mental health services in Ontario by providing education and training to providers, advocating for public policy change, sharing information and consulting with service providers and organizations.

-Egale Canada Human Rights Trust is a national charity promoting LGBT human rights through research, education and community engagement.
+Egale Canada Human Rights Trust is a national charity promoting LGBTQI2S human rights through research, education and community engagement.